 As a working hardware engineer professional, that explanation made sense to me, but found it totally unacceptable and disturbing that high pitch sound in the cabin supposed to be “normal” and Tesla do not have any fix for it.
 From my working experience in audio, I knew that noise frequency seems to be in 4kHz to 5kHz range.
-Since I have done the recording earlier, I decided to ran some FFT (Fast Fourier Analysis) to isolate the noise frequency using a software tool called Adobe Audition.
+Since I have done the recording earlier, I decided to ran some FFT (Fast Fourier Transform) to isolate the noise frequency using a software tool called Adobe Audition.
 FFT clearly show approximately 4kHz spike.
 Even though magnitude doesn’t seem that big but it is significant enough that if you have sensitive ears and listen to it constantly you will get annoyed pretty quickly.

 Spectrum of audio recording while driving on 1-80W toward San Francisco.
 Speed approximately 60 mph.

 You can also listen to the actual audio I recorded in the cabin while driving: